AbhinavTuli/Hub-Predicting-Poverty-Replication/README.md

 Unzip data.zip into the same folder.

-If you want to try out the storage code, run store_omdena.py
+If you want to try out the storage code, change the path of ds.store() and run "python store_omdena.py",

+For loading the dataset, run "python load_omdena.py"